adibirzu/oci-container-monitoring/README.md

 - ✅ **Automatic IP Detection**: NSG automatically configured with your public IP
 - ✅ **Port-Based Rules**: Secure access to all monitoring ports
 - ✅ **Least Privilege**: Only necessary ports exposed to your IP
+- 🔒 **Private Subnet Recommended**: For production deployments, use private subnets without public IP assignment.
+Public IPs shown in examples are for testing only.

 ### Container Images Built
 1. **Official Oracle Management Agent** - v1.9.0 from Oracle Container Registry